manuGil/online-core/docs/source/dic.rst

 4. Supervised Classification
 5. Accuracy assessment

-In this exercise, you will conduct the steps mentioned above except for **Field data collection**.
+In this exercise, you will conduct the steps mentioned above except for the **Field data collection**.
+However, we briefly explain that step in the sections :ref:`field-survey` and :ref:`field-data`.
 The workflow in :numref:`fig-dic-workflow`  summarized the process of applying *digitial image classification* for land cover mapping.

 .. _fig-dic-workflow:
 .. figure:: _static/img/dic-workflow.png